 Computers are another great example of Loss Leaders.
 Retailers will mark down computers really low, or even at their cost, to bring you into the store.
 The goal then becomes to “upsell” you cables, discs, and other peripherals you might need for your new computer.
 Those items are marked up significantly to make up for the “loss” on their leading items.

-Upselling is the act of getting your customer to buy additional items on top of what they already bought.
+Upselling is the act of getting your customer to buy additional items on top of what they already bought or buy an upgraded item.
 Hence, my computer example in the previous secret.

 Secret #4: The Long Walk